cleanlab/cleanlab/README.rst

 Reproducing Results in  `confident learning paper <https://arxiv.org/abs/1911.00068>`__
 =======================================================================================

-See `cleanlab/examples <https://github.com/cgnorthcutt/cleanlab/tree/master/examples>`__.
+See `cleanlab/examples/cifar10 <https://github.com/cgnorthcutt/cleanlab/tree/master/examples/cifar10>`__ and  `cleanlab/examples/imagenet <https://github.com/cgnorthcutt/cleanlab/tree/master/examples/imagenet>`__.
 You'll need to ``git clone`` `confidentlearning-reproduce <https://github.com/cgnorthcutt/confidentlearning-reproduce>`__  which contains the data and files needed to reproduce the CIFAR-10 results.

 ``cleanlab``: State of the Art Learning with Noisy Labels in CIFAR
 ------------------------------------------------------------------

-Use ``cleanlab`` to identify ~100,000 label errors in the 2012 ImageNet training dataset.
+A [`step-by-step guide <https://github.com/cgnorthcutt/cleanlab/tree/master/examples/cifar10>`__] to reproduce these results is available [`here <https://github.com/cgnorthcutt/cleanlab/tree/master/examples/cifar10>`__].
+This guide is also helpful as a tutorial to use cleanlab on any large-scale dataset.

 .. figure:: https://raw.githubusercontent.com/cgnorthcutt/cleanlab/master/img/cifar10_benchmarks.png
    :align: center